The 50th Anniversary of US Wildlife Conservation stamps!

 Mr. Hines designed the first of four stamps in the Wildlife Conservation Postage Stamp Series and was one of the two men who helped inaugurate the series.
 The four stamps in the series are Wild Turkey (1st in 1956 - Scott Catalog # 1077), Pronghorn Antelope (2nd in 1956 - Scott Catalog # 1078), King Salmon (3rd in 1956 - Scott Catalog # 1079) and Whooping Crane (4th in 1957 - Scott Catalog # 1098).
 The British philatelic press selected the crane stamp as one of the ten best stamps in the world for 1957.

-Mr. Hines wrote and illustrated Ducks at a Distance, which was published by the he Bureau of Sport Fisheries and Wildlife.
-He has also done illustrations for Wildlife in America by Mattheisson, North American Waterfowl by Day, Alaska's Animals and Fishes by Dufresne, Raw North by Gillham, The Upland, Game Hunters Bible by Holland, Migration of Birds by Lincoln, Picture Primer of Attracting Birds by Mason, Bass Fishing in America by Bauer, Crusade for Wildlife by Arefethan, Outdoors Unlimited by the Outdoor Writers Association of America, Pheasants in North America by Allan, Honker by McClung, Face of North America by Farb, Waterfowl Tomorrow and Birds in Our Lives, both publications of the Bureau of Sport Fisheries and Wildlife.
+Mr. Hines wrote and illustrated the acclaimed Ducks at a Distance, which was published by the Bureau of Sport Fisheries and Wildlife.
+He has also done illustrations for Wildlife in America by Mattheisson, North American Waterfowl by Day, Ducks, Geese and Swans of North America by Bellrose, Alaska's Animals and Fishes by Dufresne, Raw North by Gillham, The Upland Game Hunters Bible by Holland, Migration of Birds by Lincoln, Picture Primer of Attracting Birds by Mason, Bass Fishing in America by Bauer, Crusade for Wildlife by Arefethan, Outdoors Unlimited by the Outdoor Writers Association of America, Pheasants in North America by Allan, Honker by McClung, Face of North America by Farb, Waterfowl Tomorrow and Birds in Our Lives, both publications of the Bureau of Sport Fisheries and Wildlife.

-Mr. Hines' drawings and paintings have been reproduced by conservation magazines in every state in the union, in Canada and even in the Soviet Union.
+Mr. Hines' drawings and paintings have been reproduced by conservation magazines in every state in the union, Canada and even in the Soviet Union.
+Many Bob Hines wildlife images are in the public domain, so anyone can use them for free!

 Mr. Hines died November 6, 1994 in Falls Church, Virginia.

-Kids today are amazed that you could actually send a First Class letter from coast to coast across the United States for only 3 Cents!
-Here's a gift-giving idea - you could challenge your child to hold on to these stamps another 50 years and then sell them when the stamps are 100 years old or when THEY turn 50 years old.
+Kids today are amazed that you could actually send a First Class letter from coast to coast across the United States for only 3 Cents.
+Here's a gift-giving idea - you could challenge your child to hold on to these stamps long term and then sell them when the stamps are 100 years old.
 Prices for these stamps will only go up!

 Here's an interesting fact you might not know.
 The famous patriotic American Ben Franklin went on the record to say the Wild Turkey was such a noble bird, he felt strongly it was more deserving than the Bald Eagle to serve as our National Symbol.
 That's right, he actually considered the Bald Eagle as more of a scavenger bird.
 Interesting, isn't it?
 Why not OWN these rare stamps and tell this story to others yourself?
 They will become a family heirloom!